hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 The most typical situation is when you are logged in, as a privileged user in a non-iLO based server, a virtual machine or a laptop, and you issue an iLOrest command or launch a Python or PowerShell script performing in-band Redfish commands.

 In those cases, there is no iLO underneath the operating system.
-Hence the CHIF driver, although present as a file somewhere on disk, cannot not be loaded in the OS kernel and the application (iLOrest, SUM, iSUT, AMSD) returns the error because it cannot connect to it.
+Hence the CHIF driver, although present as a file somewhere on disk, cannot not be properly loaded by the application.

 ### Issuing iLOrest in-band commands on a non-iLO based server